Military history of the Tang dynasty: Annan (858–861)

 When Li Zhuo became jiedushi of Annan in 854, he reduced the amount of salt traded to the mountain chiefs in the west in exchange for horses.
 The mountains chiefs responded by launching raids on Chinese garrisons.
 In the next year, Li Zhuo killed the Aizhou (Nghệ An, central Vietnam) chieftain Đỗ Tồn Thành, who was a military commander and had been causing him trouble.
 He also killed the chieftain of the Qidong Man in Aizhou.
-The Đỗ tribe had been a powerful Viet family in Thanh Hoá and Nghệ An since 5-6th century.
+The Đỗ tribe had been a powerful Viet family in Thanh Hoá and Nghệ An since the 5-6th century.
 These actions provoked the natives into an alliance with Nanzhao.
 Fan Chuo, a Tang official in Annan reported: "…The native chiefs within the frontiers were subsequently seduced by the Man rebels…" and "again became close friends with them.
 As days passed and months came, we gradually had to encounter raids and sudden attacks.
 This caused a number of places to fall into rebel hands."

 Nanzhao armies did not appear until 858.
 In the meantime, local chiefs led raids that brought warfare to villages in the heart of the protectorate.
 In 857, Song Ya was sent to Annan to deal with the situation, but was recalled to deal with another rebellion after only two months.
 His replacement, Li Hongfu, only had nominal control over the protectorate, which was actually controlled by La Hanh Cung, who commanded 2,000 well trained soldiers.
 In 858, the Tang court sent a new jiedushi, Wang Shi, to protect Annan.
 He banished La Hanh Cung, saw off a Nanzhao reconnaissance force, and defeated an invasion by the mountain tribes.
-The Tang garrisons were upgraded with heavy-armored cavalry and infantry and Đại La was fortified with a reed palisade.
+The Tang garrisons were upgraded with heavy-armored cavalry and infantry and Songping was fortified with a reed palisade.
 In the same year, a serious rebellion broke out in Yongzhou.
 The situation in Yongzhou threatened land communication between Annan and the empire, so a special army was established there to deal with rebels and to insure communications.
 This army was called the Yellow Head Army, for the soldiers wore yellow bands around their heads.
 In early autumn, local people were agitated by a rumor that the Yellow Head Army had embarked to attack them by surprise.
 One evening they surrounded Songping and demanded that Wang Shi return north and allow them to fortify the city against the Yellow Head Army.
-Shi was eating his evening meal when this commotion broke out.
+Wang Shi was eating his evening meal when this commotion broke out.
 It is reported that, paying no heed to the mutineers, he leisurely finished his meal.
 Then, dressed in his battle gear, he appeared on the wall with his generals and admonished the crowd of rebels, who dispersed.
-The next morning, Shi's troops captured and beheaded some ringleaders of the affair.
+The next morning, Wang Shi's troops captured and beheaded some ringleaders of the affair.